decafjoe/mgit/README.md

   * A tracking branch was HEAD, was behind its upstream, but could not be fast-forwarded due to a dirty worktree

-For remotes (note that "tracking branches" means "tracking branches whose upstream branch is on this remote"):
+For remotes, the color codes above mean the same thing, except "tracking branches" means "tracking branches whose upstream branch is on this remote."
+There are two additional color codes for remotes:

 * Blue – the fetch has not yet been started
 * Cyan – the fetch is in progress
-* White – all tracking branches are up-to-date
-* Green – at least one tracking branch was fast-forwarded to its upstream
-* Yellow – at least one tracking branch is ahead of its upstream
-* Red – at least one tracking branch has diverged from its upstream, or the tracking branch is HEAD and could not be fast-forwarded due to a dirty worktree

 By default, mgit will do eight concurrent fetches.
 You can override this by specifying the `-c/--concurrent` argument to `pull`: